-- 1. The structural behavior of the repaired beams is similar to that of the original beams.
+- 1. The structural behaviors of the five repaired beams by epoxy injection are similar to those of the original beams.
 Failures in both cases are characterized by diagonal cracking in the shear spans. - 2.
-Repair of reinforced normal and high-strength concrete beams without shear reinforcement failed in shear using epoxy resin injection method is successful in increasing (or at least restoring) shear capacity of the beams after repair.
-The increase in shear capacity reaches 15.2 % of the original shear capacity in Beam B1. - 3.
-The increase in shear capacity of the repaired beams is relatively higher for normal-strength concrete beams than high-strength concrete beams. - 4.
-The repaired beams show a lower stiffness and greater ductility compared with the original beams. - 5.
-The reduction in stiffness and the increase in ductility (up to pre-failure stage) after repair are more noticeable for high-strength concrete beams than those for normal-strength concrete beams, while at failure, the increase in maximum deflections in the repaired beams is greater for normal-strength concrete beams than that for high-strength concrete beams. - 6.
-The repaired major diagonal cracks in normal-strength concrete beams do not reopen while in some high-strength concrete beams, the repaired major diagonal crack reopens may be because that the injected resin has approximately similar compressive strength to adjacent concrete.
-Furthermore, it might be that the plane of failure in HSC beams is smoother than that in NSC beams which may facilitate reopening of repaired cracks. - 7.
-The crack injection process using a manual injection gun is done successfully and easily for cracks whose widths range from 0.5 to 1.0 mm and easier for wider cracks (more than 1.0 mm in width).
-For crack widths less than 0.5 mm, the process is done with some difficulty because these small widths of the diagonal cracks limit easy penetration of the epoxy resin into the cracks. - 8.
-The experimental shear cracking loads for both original and repaired beams are greater than those predicted by ACI building code Equation (11-5).
-This equation gives relatively more conservative values for higher-strength concrete beams.
+Repair of reinforced normal-strength concrete beams, without shear reinforcement that failed in shear using epoxy resin injection method is successful in increasing (or at least restoring) the shear capacity of the beams after repair.
+The increase in shear capacity reached 15.2% of the original shear capacity in Beam B2.

+- 3. The repaired beams showed a lower stiffness and greater ductility compared with the original beams. - 4.
+The repaired major diagonal cracks did not reopen and the repaired beams failed due to formation of new major diagonal cracks. - 5.
+The crack injection process using a manual injection gun is done successfully and easily for cracks whose widths range from 0.5 to 1.0 mm and easier for wider cracks.
+For crack widths less than 0.5 mm, the process is done with some difficulty because these small widths of diagonal cracks limit easy penetration of the epoxy resin into the cracks. - 6.
+The experimental shear cracking loads for both original and repaired beams are greater than those predicted by ACI Building Code Equation (11-5).